rstacruz/metalsmith-browserify-alt/README.md

 This package is an alternative to [metalsmith-browserify].
 Unlike that plugin:

-- This allows you to configure browserify bundles in Metalsmith source files rather than in metalsmith.js.
+- You can configure browserify bundles in Metalsmith source files rather than in metalsmith.js.
-- This is compatible with `metalsmith.json`.
 - You may also have full programmatic control over `browserify()`.

 [metalsmith-browserify]: https://www.npmjs.com/package/metalsmith-browserify